reiner-os4os/ssd-dss/README.md

 	- Includes `docker-compose.yml`, `Dockerfile`, and a small `README.md` with instructions for building and running the containerised service.

 - **`SSD_model_library/`** 📦
-	- Library of system dynamics models used in the project (model files and variants).
+	- Library of system dynamics models (currently only a food insecurity model to simulate household food insecurity) used in the project (model files and variants).
-	- Examples: `food_security.xmile`, `food_security47.mdl` (model definitions that can be loaded by standard SD tools that support XMILE/Vensim formats).
+	- Examples: `food_security.xmile`, `food_security.mdl` (model definitions that can be loaded by standard SD tools that support XMILE/Vensim formats).

 - **`SSD_run_simulation/`** ▶️
 	- Notebooks to run simulations and inspect outputs.